bartificer/programming-by-stealth/docs/pbs16.md

 pbs.say('doubled array: ' + a);
 ```

-The functions we dynamically created inside the call to `arrayApply()` were created without giving them a name, this is why they are known as _anonymous functions_.
+The functions we dynamically created inside the call to `arrayApply()` were created without giving them a name.
+This is why they are known as _anonymous functions_.
 When a function reference is passed as an argument to another function, it is known as a _callback_.
 A JavaScript aficionado may say that `arrayApply()` function uses callbacks to apply a function to every element in an array.

 ## Iterating Over Arrays with Callbacks

-What we have done above is such a common thing to want to do, that there is a built-in JavaScript function for doing it.
+What we have done above is such a common thing to want to do that there is a built-in JavaScript function for doing it.

 Array objects contain a reference to a function called `forEach()`, which calls a callback with each element of the array as an argument.
 This is by far the easiest way to loop through an array.

-The `forEach()` function calls the callback with two arguments, first, the value of the element in the array, and second, the position in the array.
+The `forEach()` function calls the callback with two arguments: first, the value of the element in the array, and second, the position in the array.

 Let’s illustrate this with a simple example: